-- coefs [array_like] Continuous wavelet transform of the input signal for the given scales and wavelet - frequencies [array_like] If the unit of sampling period are seconds and given, than frequencies are in hertz.
+- coefs [array_like] Continuous wavelet transform of the input signal for the given scales and wavelet.
+The first axis of coefs corresponds to the scales.
+The remaining axes match the shape of data. - frequencies [array_like] If the unit of sampling period are seconds and given, than frequencies are in hertz.
 Otherwise, a sampling period of 1 is assumed.